jasonmacduffie/isles-of-maga/story.md

 ### Dwarves

 Politically, Dwarves are the most powerful race in Maga, having initiated the revolution that overthrew the Elven Kingdoms and established the Modern Republic, and now occupy more than 50% of the Electorate.
-Their rule is harsh and heavy-handed, but not outrageously so.
-Due to their political status, Dwar
+Their rule is heavy-handed, but not outrageously so to most citizens of Maga who know of the horror stories from the Elven Kingdoms.
+Due to their political status, Dwarves have somewhat of a privileged position in society, which some other races are wary of.

+### Elves

+While the Dwarves are celebrated in Maga, the Elves are shunned.
+Once ruling several glorious kingdoms during the Fourth Era, known as the Elven Kingdoms, since the revolution they have been completely disgraced.
+The Elven Kingdoms were famous for their cruelty towards non-Elves, and their numerous violent purges of Demon Lord worship.
+Although few Elves today were even alive during that time, the actions of the past still haunt them.
+Only the few descendants of those Elves who rebelled are in the Electorate, making less than 1%.
+Most Elves simply want to move on with life, but others long for the day of their return to rule.

+### Halflings

+Along with Humans, the Halflings occupy a rung on the power structure between Dwarves and Elves.
+They assisted with the overthrow of the Elven Kingdoms, but did not play a central role.
+Halflings occupy around 20% of the Electorate, and have their own political interests.
+The Halflings have mainly contributed economically in the role of farmers, although there are a few Halfling traders as well.

+### Humans

+Humans occupy a rung on the power structure between Dwarves and Elves, but not in the same way as Halflings.
+While the Halflings are notable for being generally benign during the revolution, Humans are notable for taking the extremes on both sides: some of the greatest heroes of the revolution, and greatest villains loyal to the Kingdoms, were Human.
+As a result, Humans manage to occupy around 30% of the Electorate.
+Their role in society is complicated by the fact that Humans held a relatively high regard in the Elven Kingdoms, being seen as greater than the other non-Elf races, although nowhere near the position of Elves.
+Some Humans think that life was better for them before the Republic, and seek to restore the Kingdoms back to their former glory.